Centre for Children, Young People and Families

 About us: our vision

-• Support the development of new researchers and practitioners in this area, increasing the subject area expertise and knowledge base, and enabling us to answer the most pressing societal challenges affecting for families and young people.
+• Supports the development of new researchers and practitioners, improves subject area expertise and evidence base, and enables us to answer pressing societal challenges affecting children and families.

-• Build our research and practice network through the development of meaningful and supportive partnerships with external organisations working with children, young people and families.
+• Builds research and practice network via partnerships with external organisations

-• Ensure the findings from our research and knowledge exchange activities are published and accessible to all.
+• Shares our research and knowledge exchange activities, making it accessible to all.

 Our impact on the world

-• Our research in Australia talking to adults about their maltreatment as children in order to understand how this may have led to poorer health in adulthood, which supports Good Health and Well-being (SDG3).
-This SDG is also supported by our trials of Functional Family Therapy, a mental health intervention for those in youth justice or children’s social care.
+• Good Health and Well-being (SDG3): Research involving adults in Australia about their maltreatment as children in order to understand how this may have led to poorer health in adulthood; running trials of Functional Family Therapy, for those in youth justice or children’s social care; understanding and measuring quality of life of visually impaired children and adolescents

 Who we are